-Rodeo arena gates open at 5:00 p.m.
-Pre-rodeo activities including a chicken poop bingo, petting zoo, a bouncy house, and kids roping, mechanical bull rides, a cowboy saloon, and a BBQ dinner.
-The rodeo begins promptly at 7:00 p.m.
+The Snowmass Rodeo takes place at the Snowmass Rodeo Grounds.
+Rodeo tickets are available at the gate or online.
+Tickets ordered online may be picked up at Will Call.
+2021 pricing: Adults \$25/Children \$10.
+Rodeo arena gates open at 5:00pm.
+Pre-rodeo activities include chicken poop bingo, a petting zoo, and kids roping, mechanical bull rides, wooden cutouts for photo fun, a cowboy saloon, and a BBQ dinner.
+The rodeo begins promptly at 7:00pm.